leesei/leesei.github.io/src/content/post/reactjs.md

 [React Hooks - Passing Child Component State Up with useRef](https://medium.com/@renatognunes/react-hooks-passing-child-component-state-up-with-useref-de88401c2654)
 [The Latest Ref Pattern in React | Epic React by Kent C. Dodds](https://epicreact.dev/the-latest-ref-pattern-in-react)

-[Refs in React : All you need to know ! – Hacker Noon](https://hackernoon.com/refs-in-react-all-you-need-to-know-fb9c9e2aeb81) string refs are deprecated
+[Refs in React : All you need to know ! – Hacker Noon](https://hackernoon.com/refs-in-react-all-you-need-to-know-fb9c9e2aeb81) string refs are DEPRECATED
 [When to use React's Ref on a DOM node in React - RWieruch](https://www.robinwieruch.de/react-ref-attribute-dom-node/) callback ref

 ## Portal